Project

 #8

-Updated by Jaroslav Kysela over 5 years ago
+Updated by Jaroslav Kysela almost 6 years ago

 I guess that the linuxdvb code is the culprit (diseqc waiting - not sure why the wait times are too long for your config).
 The satip client has tuning in completely another thread, so the tuning should not block other things.
 Ideally, the goal should be to create a framework which makes the satip client code more abstract and reuse it in other backends.
 Another way (until the code is rewritten - absolutely no ETA from my side) is to install minisatip or any other SAT>IP server and try to pass the data through the network loopback to tvh.